 - The third ingredient is constant refactoring to keep technical debt down.
-This particular requirement does not work without automated testing and a reliable battery of test cases that gives you the confidence you need to touch production code.
+This requirement does not work without automated testing and a reliable battery of test cases that gives you the confidence to touch production code.

 - The test cases must be efficiently designed to reduce their total cost of ownership while maximizing their utility.
-A key topic in this discussion is unit tests as they have the propensity to quickly grow in numbers and couple with implementations.
+A key topic in this discussion is unit tests, which tend to quickly grow in numbers and couple with implementations.